Visit

 When do you close?

-Do you have an admission fee or tickets?
-No.
+Do you have an admission fee?
+Yes

 No smoking Anything!